ambhojgoyal/TimePicker/README.md

 It is pretty simple and sraight forward to use.

-Step 1: Initiate the class.
+Step 1: Initiate the class
 Step 2: set the delegate.
 Step 3: Add to your view.